 - Accuracy is essential as this is used when patients process insurance claims.

-- Enter codes from patient records into appropriate software
+- Enter codes from patient records into the appropriate software

 - Process insurance claims, with a thorough understanding of the insurance claims process and requirements